 While renting out your property has the potential to be an excellent source of passive income, if you’re not careful, your rental property can end up costing you more than you’re able to gain.

-Here are five ways that rental properties lose money:
+Here are 5 ways rental properties lose money:

 1. Low rental prices